Chinese Food Made Easy: Overview

-The series presents Ching's versions of Chinese food, including Sichuan (Szechuan) food, noodles, dim sum, seafood, fast food, desserts and celebratory food, where she presents a complete banquet.
+The series presents Ching's versions of Chinese food, including Sichuan (Szechuan) food, noodles, dim sum, seafood, fast food, desserts, and celebratory food, where she presents a complete banquet.

 Episodes

 In the first episode of the series, Ching teaches the rower Katherine Grainger how to cook a healthy version of sweet and sour pork.
-In another episode, Ching presents a Chinese style version of fish and chips.
+In another episode, Ching presents a Chinese-style version of fish and chips.

-Many of the ingredients she uses are grown or made in the UK, for example chillies from Chorley, tofu from Melton Mowbray, soy sauce from Wales and pak choi from Preston.
+Many of the ingredients she uses are grown or made in the UK, for example, chilies from Chorley, tofu from Melton Mowbray, soy sauce from Wales and pak choi from Preston.

 Broadcasts

-Chinese Food Made Easy has been licensed to the Cooking Channel (USA) and networks in New Zealand, Germany, Iceland, Poland and Australia.
-BBC's Lifestyle channel offers it on its Asian feeds, including China, Hong Kong, Taiwan, Singapore and Korea.
+Chinese Food Made Easy has been licensed to the Cooking Channel (USA) and networks in New Zealand, Germany, Iceland, Poland, and Australia.
+BBC's Lifestyle channel offers it on its Asian feeds, including China, Hong Kong, Taiwan, Singapore, and Korea.

 Publications

-A recipe book also called Chinese Food Made Easy accompanies the TV series.
+A recipe book called Chinese Food Made Easy accompanies the TV series.